pebble-dev/pebble-dev.github.io/howto.md

 Part two: connect the Pebble app to Rebble Web Services.

+* On the phone, open the Pebble app, tap *Settings*, *Help* and *UPDATE YOUR PEBBLE*, to make sure your Pebble is at the latest firmware.
 * On the phone, open Safari, and go to [auth.rebble.io](https://auth.rebble.io/).
 * You are greeted with a number of ways to sign in.
 Choose one and sign in. **Remember your sign in credentials!** You will return to the Rebble site, and are greeted with *You're all set!* Read the page, then tap the *get started now* link in the first paragraph.
 * You are redirected to [boot.rebble.io](https://boot.rebble.io/), and are greeted with *Here we go!* Read the page, then tap the *switch to Rebble* button.
 Safari asks if you want to open it with Pebble.
 Tap *Open*.